-“Don’t see why.
-I’ll only be there two nights, Friday and Saturday, so it’s not a biggie.
-Or, he and I could share his bed — it’s a king, isn’t it?”
+“Don’t see why there would be a problem.
+I’ll only be for two nights, Friday and Saturday, so it’s not a biggie.”

 “Yes.
 You can talk to him about it when you get here.
 By the way, I think he’ll be eager to meet you.
 I told him about you because when he got here, he needed some clothes.
 So I loaned him one of your T-shirts and sweatshirts, a pair of your sweatpants, socks, and your bathrobe.
 They’ve been washed, in case you want to use them while you’re here.
 They and your other clothes have been moved to the wardrobe and closet in the guest bedroom.